 When the British Columbia Ministry of Education replaced 100-year-old James Park Elementary School in Port Coquitlam as part of the Seismic Mitigation Program, it used as much wood as possible to create a healthy indoor environment and a smaller environmental footprint.
+Wood products are lighter than other building materials and put less stress on the foundation and structure.
+Also, wood-frame construction flexes, which means it can absorb and dissipate the force of an earthquake.
 The two-storey school meets LEED Gold standard, offers elementary and full-day kindergarten and pre-kindergarten programs, and houses a variety of community-based services.
-Opened in October 2012, it was designed to meet the needs of students for the next 50 years.
+It was designed to meet the needs of students for 50 years.

-A consumption dashboard near the school’s main entrance illustrates the building’s energy efficiency, and offers green tips and demonstrations.
-Wood products moderate humidity by absorbing or releasing moisture to maintain equilibrium with the adjacent air – and studies show it can reduce operational costs.
+A consumption dashboard near the school’s main entrance illustrates the building’s energy efficiency and offers green tips and demonstrations.
+Wood products adjust and moderate the humidity by absorbing or releasing moisture in order to maintain equilibrium with the adjacent air.
+Studies show this can also reduce operational costs.